PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 linear regression is preferred over simple averaging for computing the PC time from sensor time.

+### Caveats

 The recorded data is reset whenever scan parameters such as frequency and angular resolution are changed.
 Immediately after such changes, the ROS timestamps in scan data should be taken with care, while conversion coefficient and offset are still settling.

+The current implementation is not prepared for jumps in ROS time.
+It probably should attach a Clock callback to reset the recorded data in such situations.